 Pes Planus is a condition of the foot in which the arches on the inside of your foot are flattened, allowing the entire sole of your foot to touch the ground when you stand up.
 Pes Planus, Aka flatfoot or flat feet is common among army veterans, air force service members, marines, and navy vets.
 In fact, millions of veterans have been diagnosed with flat feet and there is no doubt that millions more will as well in the future.

 You may have heard of flatfoot or Pes Planus before.
 In fact, the condition of the foot can actually disqualify soldiers from service before they are even able to successfully enlist.
 During the original physical that is performed when someone joins the US Army or other branch of the military, flat feet are one of the main conditions doctors are looking for.

-Can I Obtain VA Disability for Flat Feet?
+Can You Get VA Disability for Flat Feet?

-If you are a veteran with flat feet, you may be wondering if you are able to obtain VA disability compensation for your flat feet.
-The answer is yes.
+If you are a veteran with flatfoot, fallen arches, or flat feet, you may be wondering if it’s possible to obtain VA disability compensation for your flat feet.
+The answer is yes, especially if you can connect your medical condition to service or even basic training.
 Today we will discuss what flat feet is and how the VA rates flat feet.

 The severity of flat feet can vary from case to case and can also contribute to other conditions including but not limited to: